wacncontent/CustomizeTool/output/articles/vs-azure-tools-resources-managing-with-cloud-explorer.md

 1. Choose **File**, **Account Settings** on the menu bar.

 1. In the **All Accounts** section of the **Account Settings** dialog box, choose the **Remove** command next to the account you want to remove.
-Note that this command only removes the account from Visual Studio–it doesn't affect the Azure account itself.
+Note that this command only removes the account from Visual Studioâit doesn't affect the Azure account itself.

 ## View resource types or groups